 - Schlafly Christmas Ale Categorized as a Winter Warmer ale, this is a malty, low hop, 8% ABV flavor treat.
 It has notes of juniper, cardamom, cinnamon, and oranges.
 Count yourself among the fortunate if you happen to be in the limited distribution zone of the Schlafly brewery.

 - Great Lakes Christmas ale This award-winning Christmas Ale seems to have a bit of a cult following.
 Another malty Winter Warmer with spiced notes along with some gingerbread, caramel and a 7.5% abv.
 This will keep you warm on a snow day.

 - Port Brewing Santa’s Little Helper Not to be confused with those other beers by the same name, this Helper is a 10% ABV Russian Imperial Stout with notes of cocoa, coffee and dark cherries.
 There is also a barrel aged version if you’re lucky enough to get your grubby paws on it.

 - New Belgium Accumulation White IPA This is a style you don’t often see show up to the Christmas Ale party.
 A hopped up white IPA with bright notes of citrus, tropical fruit and sweet malt to remind you that winter won’t last forever.

-- Bison Gingerbread Ale This organic brewery out of the Bay Area are just the type of people you want to root for.
-Especially when they make beer like this.
+- Bison Gingerbread Ale This organic brewery out of the Bay Area is just the type of people you want to root for.
+Especially when they make a beer like this.
 It’s a dark beer with notes of molasses, dark malts, spices and of course gingerbread cookies.